 3. J.K Rowling’s Harry Potter and the Goblet of Fire

 One investing lesson to be gleaned from this book is that we sometimes have to choose between what appears easy and what we know to be right.
 Investing in the stock market is a gamble, and so every investor must have a comprehensive knowledge of his/her vision.
-Investors should understand that for each action, there is a reaction which comes in form of long-term effects.
-There is absolutely no issue if you decide to trade on a short-term basis or medium term holdings.
+Investors should understand that for each action, there is a reaction that comes in the form of long-term effects.
+There is absolutely no issue if you decide to trade on a short-term basis or medium-term holdings.

 However, it is important to ensure that the greater percentage of your portfolio is in long-term holdings and doing that demands that you have a high level of tolerance.
 Looking for shortcuts or quick money are some of the most common pitfalls smart investors should endeavor to steer clear of.

 4. Leo Tolstoy’s War and Peace

 The strongest warriors are patience and time.
 This quote highlights one vital mistake a lot of investors make, and that is the inability to resist the temptation to sell shares at the very first indication of profit.
 It is important to be patient and allow winning stocks lie.